 You’ve probably heard this term used over and over again as the next big thing in IT management.
 And maybe you’ve read something about it having a significant impact on system operations and administration in numerous trade publications.
-But what exactly is AIOps?
+But what exactly is Artificial Intelligence for IT operations (AIOps)?
 And why should you care about it?

-AIOps or artificial intelligence for IT operations is a term first coined by Gartner.
-It is the application of advanced analytics—in the form of machine learning (ML) and artificial intelligence (AI), towards automating operations so that your IT Ops team can move at the speed that your business expects today.
+AIOps is a term first coined by Gartner.
+It is the application of advanced analytics—in the form of machine learning (ML) and artificial intelligence (AI), towards automating operations so that your ITOps team can move at the speed that your business expects today.

 Why is AIOps important?